How to Copy an Oracle Table Between Two Databases: Step-by-Step Guide

 Using DB link

-We can query an external database using DB link:
+We can query an external database using DB link, for example:

 SELECT count(*) FROM TABLE_NAME@LINK_TO_EXTERNAL_DB;